swiss-ai-center/a-guide-to-mlops/docs/introduction.md

-# Introduction
+# MLOps concept

-This part is an introduction to MLOps and the tools used in this guide.
+Introduction to MLOps and the tools used in this guide.

 ## What is MLOps?